carpentries/docs.carpentries.org/source/policies/coc/incident-reporting.md

 If you are attending a Carpentries workshop, in-person event, or participating in one of our online events or communication channels and believe someone is in physical danger, please ask your workshop host, instructor(s), or another community member  to contact the appropriate emergency responders (police, crisis hotline, etc.).
 Prior to a Carpentries workshop or in-person event, event organisers should determine emergency contact numbers and local procedures.

-If you believe someone violated the [Code of Conduct](../policies/code-of-conduct.md) during a Carpentries event or in a Carpentries online space, we ask that you report it.
+If you believe someone violated the {{'[Code of Conduct]({})'.format(code_of_conduct)}} during a Carpentries event or in a Carpentries online space, we ask that you report it.
 If you are not sure if the incident happened in a Carpentries governed space, we ask that you still report the incident.
 You are encouraged to submit your report by completing the [Code of Conduct Incident Report Form][reporting-form].
 The form may be completed anonymously, or you may include your contact information.

 __[Submit a Code of Conduct Incident Report][reporting-form]__